 Yosemite Sam Railroad - take the kids on a super fun train ride on his desert railroad!

 With plenty of food options catering to young children, a dedicated parents room with private feeding cubicles, change tables, and a play area to keep little ones entertained while parents take a break, ovie World truly caters to the needs of families with young children.
 Parents can also hire a Standard Stroller for a non-refundable hire fee of $20.00.
+They've also just opened a new rollercoaster!

 If you have a little animal lover in your brood, make a beeline for Paradise Country for a fun and educational day out.
 This wildlife park, styled as an Australian farmstead, offers an excellent range of experiences for young children, including farmyard animal interactions, tractor rides and live shows featuring stock horses and riding demonstrations.
 There are a penty of play areas for kids to let off some steam, including a water play park and a mini train ride.
 The Meerkat and Marmoset Monkey exhibits allow kids to observe these cute critters up close.
 If you don’t want to the fun to end, book in for a night at Paradise Country Farmstay where the kids can help collect eggs, milk the cows and bottle feed baby animals in the morning.